 That project shows how much more you learn when you’re given the responsibility to do real work.
 It meant that I developed new skills; as well as improving my stakeholder management abilities, I also developed a basic understanding of Java and the skills that our business looks for when hiring software engineers, both of which will be helpful for future projects.

-The HR programme gives you a unique perspective of the company; I’ve built up such a broad base of skills throughout my rotations because you get to see how the company works locally, internationally and across business functions.
-And I think the responsibility you’re given is a key part of that because you know that the work you’re doing is making a real impact.
+The HR programme gives you a unique perspective of the company; I built up such a broad base of skills throughout my rotations because I got to see how the company works locally, internationally and across business functions.
+I think the responsibility you’re given is a key part of that because you know that the work you’re doing is making a real impact.

 Technology Apprenticeship scenario

-You’re helping a prestigious law firm improve the way they manage their databases full of sensitive records.
+You’re helping a public sector organisation improve the way they manage their databases full of sensitive records.
 Your manager saw your attention to detail on your last project so has asked you to analyse their current system.
-You notice a challenge that could be fixed by moving to a new specific system.
+You notice that their employees are struggling to understand the system at the moment.
 Do you:

 You’re on the same page as Ben.
 He saw some trends in his client’s data and then developed a bespoke solution.